acgrissom/2016-ml-course/assignments/programming1.md

 *  Better analysis makes for a better paper.
 *  Your report should be less than four pages.
 Do not insert filler.
 If you can say what you need to say in a page, then that is sufficient for this assignment.

+Hints for Implementation:

+You may implement the classifier however you wish, but you might find the following to be helpful:

+* The Python csv module.
+* The collections.defaultdict module.
+ * You can make nested defaultdicts with the lambda operator.
+For example:

+ my_2d_dict = defaultdict(lambda:defaultdict(float))
+ my_2d_dict[x][y] = 0.0